codingaslu/http-sse-mcp-starter/README.md

 # MCP Server with Wikipedia Article Tool

-This is an HTTP SSE-based MCP (Managed Control Protocol) server that features a tool for fetching and converting Wikipedia articles to Markdown.
+This is an HTTP SSE-based MCP (Model Context Protocol) server that features a tool for fetching and converting Wikipedia articles to Markdown.

 ## Features